No redo of the voodoo, please

 I hear our President is ready to tackle tax reform.
 We need it.

 Back in the 1980s, H.W.
 Bush famously described supply-side economics — the claim that cutting taxes on rich people will conjure up an economic miracle.
 They tried hard to make that work.
 Those with money are still trying, despite results that inspire the descriptive label of “Voodoo Economics.”
-Here’s a story I clipped and saved that illustrates
+Here’s a story I clipped and

 Please subscribe or log in to access full content.